epw/consensus/consensus.md

 \Begin{MC}

 The basic building block of a conversation in a classroom might be question and answer.
 In Consensus, the basic building blocks of our conversations are the Moves.
 Any time the other players look to you to see what happens next, or ask you a question about the world, you respond with one of your moves.
-When the players describe what their characters do, it will often trigger one of the Basic moves or one of the Playbook moves.
+When the players describe what their characters do, it will often trigger one of the common moves or one of the Playbook moves.
 If not, you respond with one of your moves.
 The structure of the players' moves is as follows:

 The Trigger: This part will be bolded on the moves sheet or playbook.
 It takes the form of **"When you [do something]"** and may be very specific or may be more broad.
 In either case, when a player says that their character does something that fits one of these moves, you should call for them to roll it.
 If a player does not wish to roll that move, they should change their narration of what their character does so that it does not trigger the move.
 Likewise, a player should never just say “I want to roll [move].”
 If they do, have them describe their character doing something that triggers that move.
 If they are describing something close to one of the triggers, you can help them by suggesting how they could trigger the move.
 Players can not roll a move without their character taking the action that triggers it, and can not have their character take an action that triggers a move without also rolling it.
 When in doubt, ask "OK, how do you assert your Paradigm," or whatever.